-Here’s a tip: roast your pernil at 350°F for 35 minutes per pound.
-So that means a 10 pounder will roast for 5 1/2-6 hours.
+Here’s a tip: roast your pernil at 350°F for 35 minutes per pound for the majority of the cooking time.
+A 10-pounder will roast for a total of 5 1/2-6 hours.
 Calculate # of pounds x 35 = x /60 and you’ll have your cooking time- round up to the next quarter of an hour if need be.
 So:

 5 pound pernil= 3 hours roasting time